Tulip-Dev/tulip/doc/user/gui.rst

 .. image:: _images/mainmenu.png

-The *File* submenu contains operations for file management.
+The *File* menu contains operations for file management.
 One can find in it the basic *Create, Open* and *Save Project*, and the *Import* and *New graph* creation tools.

-The *Edit* submenu gives access to the standard tools *Undo, Redo, Cut, Copy, Paste* and *Delete*.
-Several other options concerning selection operations or subgraph creations can also be found there.
+The *Edit* menu gives access to the standard tools *Undo, Redo, Cut, Copy, Paste* and *Delete*.
+Several other options concerning selection operations or sub-graph creations can also be found there.

-The last two submenus, *Window* and *Help*, give a few various options e.g., enabling full screen mode, closing all panels, opening documentation.
+The last two menus, *Window* and *Help*, give a few various options e.g., enabling full screen mode, closing all panels, opening documentation.

 .. _toolbar: